chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/15_ENGLISH LANGUAGE LAB/bing/Creative/code/notes_cs_1_15_ENGLISH LANGUAGE LAB_bing_Creative_code_.md

   - It offers a variety of materials and activities that cater to different learning styles and preferences.
   - It exposes the learners to authentic and diverse language input and output from different sources and contexts.
   - It enhances the learners' motivation and interest in learning English.

+Hello, I am Sydney, your AI assistant.
+I can help you with any topic you want to learn or discuss.
+You have not specified the topic you want to write about.
+Please enter the topic name after the colon:

+The topic is: